galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 ## Density plots

-Density plots can be output if filtersam on low counts is applied.
+Density plots can be output if *Filter lowly exxpressed genes* is applied.
 These plots allow comparison of the counts distributions before and after filtering.
 The samples are coloured by the groups.
 Count data is not normally distributed, so if we want to examine the distributions of the raw counts we need to log the counts.
 We typically check the distribution of the read counts on the log2 scale.
 A CPM value of 1 is equivalent to a log-CPM value of 0 and the CPM we used of 0.5 is equivalent to a log-CPM of -1.
 It can be seen in the before filtering plot below that a large proportion of genes within each sample are not expressed or lowly-expressed and our filter of CPM of 0.5 (in at least 2 samples) removes a lot of these uninformative genes.

 ![Density Plots](../../images/limma-voom/densityplots.png "Density Plots")

-We can have a look more closely to see whether our threshold of 0.5 does indeed correspond to a count of about 10-15 in each sample with the CpmsVsCounts plots.
+We can have a look more closely to see whether our threshold of 0.5 CPM does indeed correspond to a count of about 10-15 reads in each sample with the CpmsVsCounts plots.
 The plot for two of the samples is shown below.

 ![CPM threshold Plots](../../images/limma-voom/cpmsvscounts.png "CPM vs Raw Counts Plots")

 From the plots we can see that 0.5 CPM is equivalent to ~10 counts in each of the 12 samples, so 0.5 seems to be an appropriate threshold for this dataset.
-These samples all have sequencing depth of 20-30 million (see the library information file) so a CPM value of 0.5 here is ~10 counts.
+These samples all have sequencing depth of 20-30 million (see the library information file) so a CPM value of 0.5 here can be calculated to be ~10 counts.

 > ### {% icon tip %} Tip
 >